Minack Theatre, Porthcurno, West Cornwall tours

 Prices

-£375 per day for up to 4 passengers.
+£425 per day for 2 passengers (+£50 per extra passenger).
 Price includes everything apart from food and drink and entrance to attractions.
 For larger groups please email for price and availability.

 Book Now